forkkit/webiny-js/packages/webiny-app-typeform/README.md

 registerPlugins(typeformPlugins);
 ```

-Registers Typeform element in CMS editor, which will enable you to embed forms in your pages.
+Registers Typeform element in the page editor, which will enable you to embed forms in your pages.
 The element will be registered under the "Form" element category.

 #### Site